Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Move the EC2 instance to a different Availability Zone using the AWS CLI.
 - [ ] Stop the EC2 instance, modify the Availability Zone, and start the instance.

 ### A company wants to prohibit its developers from using a particular family of Amazon EC2 instances.
 The company uses AWS Organizations and wants to apply the restriction across multiple accounts.
-What is the MOST operationally efficient way for the company to apply service control policies (SCPs) to meet these requirements?
+What is the MOST operationally efficient way for the company to apply Service Control Policies (SCPs) to meet these requirements?

 - [x] Add the accounts to an organizational unit (OU).
 Apply the SCPs to the OU.
 - [ ] Add the accounts to resource groups in AWS Resource Groups.
 Apply the SCPs to the resource groups.